 If you don’t currently have access to a vehicle that’s Uber approved, you can apply to drive first and get access to the car later by clicking “I need a car” on the uber driver application.
 You’ll go through the background and driving record check, and once you’re approved to drive you can buy, rent, or a lease a car.

 Need a car to drive for Uber?
 You can find a car or an auto loan here:

-Your car must pass the Uber vehicle inspection
+Your car must pass an Uber vehicle inspection

 Before you start driving for Uber you’ll need to have your car inspected either at an Uber-approved auto shop or at an Uber activation center in your area.
 The inspection is free if you get your inspection done at an activation center, and around $20 if you do it at an auto repair shop.
 The inspection covers basic mechanical and safety features of your car like the status of your tires, brakes, lights, and seat belts.